 Right now Magna International is trading at $49.42, and has a 52-week range of $47.42 – $74.50.
 MG has an incredibly low PE of 7.38, and a dividend yield of 2.37%, quite a bit higher than it’s average yield.
 MG also has great dividend growth.
 I’ve meant to look further into the stock and will do so at a later date.
 What do my fellow investors think of MG?

 Before reading this monetary report, I had no idea that India’s GDP growth was in the 7% to 8% range.
 The only stocks I own at this time trade on the Toronto Stock Exchange and the New York Stock Exchange, but this new information will have me looking to India for investment.
-I know very little about emerging markets, and should definitely diversify my portfolio into international stocks, but I have put it off as I would most likely invest through a dividend ETF, which I’m not a huge fan of due to inconsistent yearly payouts which are not focused on increasing dividends every year as the stocks I purchase on the TSE and NYSE.
+So far, I have put off investing in emerging markets as I would most likely invest through a dividend ETF, which I’m not a huge fan of due to inconsistent yearly payouts which are not focused on increasing dividends every year as the stocks I purchase on the TSE and NYSE.

 I don’t have much to say concerning oil, other than it’s incredibly volatile and would probably be difficult for me to sit through any more exposure to the sector.
 I recently suffered two dividend cuts on my oil holdings, from both Pengrowth Energy Corp. (dividend suspension) and Whitecap Resources (40% dividend cut).
 If I were to invest more of my capital into the oil sector on the TSE, I would be looking at nothing more than Suncor Energy (TSE: SU) and / or Canadian Natural Resources (TSE: CNQ).
 I do not own any shares of SU, but have a position in CNQ, as when I evaluated the two a while ago I preferred CNQ’s valuation and dividend growth.
 For now, I’m comfortable sitting on the sidelines and investing into non-resource sectors like Financials and Consumer Staples / Discretionary, which my portfolio is lacking in.